-EMIR Band 4 Commissioning Report Draft version V2.2
+EMIR Band 4 Commissioning Report Draft version V2.3

-February, 23rd, 2010 C. Kramer, J. Penalver, S. Navarro
+April, 5th, 2010 C. Kramer, J. Penalver, S. Navarro

 ABSTRACT.
 For the first time since more than 10 years, the telescope is equipped again with a line receiver for the 0.8 mm window (the dual polarization band E330 of EMIR).
-At 340 GHz, the HPBW is 7.5" and the aperture efficiency is 29%, indicating a total rms of 64 μ m.
+At 340 GHz, the HPBW is 7.5'' and the aperture efficiency is 29%.
 These values hold near the optimium elevation of about 50 deg.
 At lower and at higher elevations, the beam broadens and becomes slightly eliptical.
-The aperture efficiency degrades significantly at 30 deg elevation, when the telescope is not focussed anymore in lateral directions.
-The forward efficiency is 81%.
-This rather low value is probably caused by the vertex membrane, showing losses of about 7% at 340 GHz.
-Lunar edge scans show a marked diffraction ring near below -15 dB, caused by panel buckling.
-The alignment between E1 and E3 is about 0.3".
-The focus difference between E1 and E3 is 0.21 mm.
+The aperture efficiency degrades significantly at 30 deg elevation.
+We observed a degradation of the lateral focus at low elevations, when the dish was illuminated by the sun.
+Observations of the gain elevations dependence at night time are pending.
+The total surface rms is estimated to be $64 \,\mu$ m, at the optimum elevation, using also E1 data and the Ruze formula.